Loyal slaves monument: Analysis and criticism

 The monument was criticized in the North from its inception.
 The Milwaukee Sentinel censured and mocked the Charleston News and Courier for its enthusiastic endorsement of the memorial, while the New York Tribune excoriated Southerners for erecting such a monument at the same time as numerous lynchings were being committed.
 A. A. Taylor in the Black-oriented newspaper Indianapolis Freeman, while averring that Smith's motive for sponsoring the monument was noble, held that nevertheless it would be an everlasting source of shame to both African Americans and slave owners alike.

 Criticism did not fade over time.
-Art historian Freeman H. M. Murray included it his influential 1916 work Emancipation and the Freed in American Sculpture.
+Art historian Freeman H. M. Murray included it in his influential 1916 work Emancipation and the Freed in American Sculpture.
 With the growth of the movement to remove Confederate monuments in the 21st century, the monument again came under national scrutiny.
-Smithsonian magazine placed the monument with others of the loyal-slave type as intentionally presenting a false narrative, intended to justify the continuation of white supremacy by lost causers, while leftist magazine The Nation also included it with other loyal-slave monuments as "prop[ping] up the fantasy that slaves were happy, loyal, and devoted to those who enslaved them.".
+Smithsonian magazine placed the monument with others of the loyal-slave type as intentionally presenting a false narrative, intended to justify the continuation of white supremacy by lost causers, while leftist magazine The Nation also included it with other loyal-slave monuments as "prop[ping] up the fantasy that slaves were happy, loyal, and devoted to those who enslaved them."

 Local attitudes

-The monument is of course popular with the local white population, and even the Fort Mill African American community has a complicated, and not always negative, attitude.
+The monument is popular with the local white population, and even the Fort Mill African American community has a complicated, and not always negative, attitude.
 One Fort Mill African American resident opined "I agree it should stay up and be there for people to see and understand that is where we came from.
 This is my great-grandfather Handy White on here.
 This is where I came from.
 This is me" and some other African American residents expressed similar feelings.
 But other members of the Black community want the monument taken down.

 Fort Mill town officials averred in 2017 that they had not heard any complaints about the monument.
 In 2020, however, a small demonstration was held at Confederate Park protesting all of the park's monuments including the loyal slaves monument, which has been described as among the most controversial in the park, on account of (according to critics) promoting a falsehood that slaves were happy and devoted to their owners.